freerange/site/soups/weeknotes/week-154.snip.markdown

 We started this year as _six_: [myself][me], [James M][], [Jason][], [Tom][], [Kalv][] and the still-wet-behind-the-ears-but-getting-hairier-by-the-day [Chris Roos][Chris].
 In 2010 we'd fluctuated from _seven_ to _five_ to _six_, but at the start of 2011 we'd hit our stride.

-However, in the Autumn, we said goodbye to Kalv, who is now "living the dream" in Vancouver.
-Presumably the "dream" is riding Ek bareback through snowy mountain forests, which does sound pretty great.
+However, in the Autumn, [we said goodbye to Kalv](/kalv-goes-west), who is now "living the dream" in Vancouver.
+Presumably the "dream" is riding elk bareback through snowy mountain forests, quaffing maple syrup, which does sound pretty great.

 It's a shame that Kalv didn't get to work with us on the [Single Domain project][] as he was always very interested in affecting change in government through technology, but we are doing our bt to make him proud from this side of the Atlantic.

 It's never been the plan for GFR to _expand_, principally because that would force more organisational structure and hierarchy, which is precisely the thing we want to avoid.